GaganBehrh/P5BackEndPart/README.md

 ## BackEnd for ReciBook

 This project provides the backend for the Recibook.
-It has different models such as Recipeposts, Recipecomments etc which can be used by the front end¨for data retrieval.This project provides the backend api for the front end.
+It has different models such as Recipeposts, Recipecomments,profiles etc which can be used by the front end¨for data retrieval.This project provides the backend api for the front end.

 ## Database Model
 ![Database Model](media/P5%20Database%20Model.png)